Barbara Moore (composer)

-Barbara Moore (7 March 1932 – 26 August 2021) was an English composer, arranger and vocalist for film, television and commercials.
+Barbara Moore (née Birkby; 7 March 1932 – 26 August 2021) was an English composer, arranger and vocalist for film, television and commercials.
 She was a member of the musical trios the Ladybirds and the Breakaways and a backing vocalist for Dusty Springfield.
-She coordinated the vocals on the New Seekers' single "I'd Like To Teach The World To Sing" and was the voice behind the 1960s TV adventure series The Saint.
+Moore coordinated the vocals on the New Seekers' chart-topping single "I'd Like To Teach The World To Sing", and was the voice behind the theme to the 1960s TV adventure series The Saint.
 She also rearranged "At the Sign of the Swingin' Cymbal", an instrumental composition that served as the theme tune for Alan Freeman's Pick of the Pops.

 Early life and education

 Moore was born in Bradford, West Yorkshire, England, on 7 March 1932.
-She was the only child of musician parents, Arthur Birkby and Clare Birkby, who later separated.
-She was raised in London and attended St Paul's Girls' School to study jazz piano.
+She was the only child of musician parents, saxophonist and arranger Arthur Birkby (1904-1998) and Clare Birkby, a singer with the bandleader Geraldo.
+They later separated.
+She was raised in London and attended St Paul's Girls' School where her music teacher was Nora Day (1891-1985).

 Career

 1950s

 Her parents' divorce impeded Moore's ambitions to attend Oxford University.
 Instead, she travelled to India, at the age of 19, and began performing as a pianist at the Taj Mahal Hotel.
 However, she could not acclimatise herself to the conditions there and returned to England where she joined Dudley Moore's trio in the late 1950s.